John de Fressingfield: In Ireland

 When Wogan was sent to Ireland to take up office as Justiciar of Ireland in 1295, John went with him, and quickly proved himself to be a valuable and versatile Crown servant.
 His first official position was Keeper of the Writs and Rolls of the Bench, as the Court of Common Pleas (Ireland) was usually called then.
 He was then appointed Constable of the castles of Athlone, Rindoon and Roscommon.
 A record survives for payment to him of £25, as part of his salary.
-Rindoon Castle and the nearby town were utterly destroyed a few years later by the Irish clans of Roscommon, and never rebuilt.
+Rindoon Castle and the adjoining town were utterly destroyed a few years later by the Irish clans of Roscommon, and never rebuilt.

 He became a judge, sitting as Deputy Justice of the Court of the Justiciar, where he had previously acted as clerk, in 1301-2 and 1305-6.
 He was itinerant justice in County Tipperary in 1305-7.
 He saw military service in Scotland in 1301–2, and thereby gained the goodwill of King Edward I. He was knighted about 1307.